matthiakl/timepp__cinnamon/README.md

 ### Time Tracker

-The time tracker is built into the todo.txt manager and allows you to track the time spent on a particular task as well as the time spent on a particlar project.
+The time tracker is built into the todo.txt manager and allows you to track the time spent on a particular task as well as the time spent on a particular project.

 When pressing the play button to track a task, all projects associated with that task will also be tracked.